LIDo banner

 LIDo makes a call for new DTP projects after we have recruited our students.
 This means there are approximately 3 months in the Spring when our offer holders are able to work with potential supervisors on submitting a project proposal to the programme.
 During this time LIDo provides support to students to help understand what makes a strong LIDo DTP project, what exactly is BBSRC remit and how projects can display interdisciplinarity.
 The full DTP project portfolio of at least 200 projects in available by the end of July each year, you can view the 2022 project list here.

-LIDo is closed for applications to join the programme in 2024
+LIDo is now closed for applications to join the programme in 2025

 Application Guidance for Prospective Students